dscout/fragmenter/README.md

 ```

 As images uploads are a common use-case for fragmented uploading an
-ImageValidator is included, but as one of the defaults.
-You can control which
+ImageValidator is included, but not as one of the defaults.
+You can control
-validators are used by overriding the `validators` method within the
+which validators are used by overriding the `validators` method within the
 controller:

 ```ruby